cipherstash/protectphp-ffi/README.md

 **Data Types**

-The `cast_as` field determines how plaintext data is processed before encryption:
+The `cast_as` parameter determines how plaintext data is processed before encryption:

 | Type | Description | Example Input |
 |------|-------------|---------------|